-Serving as a Short Term Missionary (STM)
+What exactly will I do as a Short Term Missionary (STM)?

-STMs do not provide personal or medical care.
-Families that need this type of care bring their own personal attendant or nurse.
+*STMs do not provide personal or medical care.
+Families that need this type of care will bring their own personal attendant or nurse.

 We recommend applying as early as possible.
-We accept STM applications until all STM positions are filled for the retreat, or up to two weeks before the retreat begins.
+We accept STM applications until all STM positions are filled for the Retreat, or up to two weeks before the Retreat begins.

-Refunds: Joni and Friends will only provide refunds for cancellations due to an emergency.
+Joni and Friends will only provide refunds for cancellations due to an emergency.